trainlink-org/trainlink-api/README.md

     ```console
     $ pip install -r requirements.txt
     ```
 1. Your TrainLink installation is done!
-If you want to try out the demo page, start by running the server, then go into the Demo Pages folder
+If you want to try out the demo page, start by running the server, then go into the Demo Pages folder and open `DemoPage.html`.

+For more information on configuring the server, head to the [readthedocs page](https://trainlink-api.readthedocs.io/en/latest/api-usage.html)

 ## Compatible front ends
 Here is a list of compatable front ends that work with TrainLink: